ItiMaker

 Budva's cuisine draws from Montenegrin heritage.
 Many traditional dishes are a must-try for any visitor.
 They offer a true taste of the region's culinary history.
 These hearty meals reflect generations of local cooking.

-Another classic is Kajmak, a rich, creamy dairy product.
+Another classic is Kajmak, a rich, creamy dairy product made from slowly heated milk.
 It pairs perfectly with freshly baked bread or grilled meats.
-Look for it in traditional 'konobas' or local markets.
+Look for it in traditional konobas or local markets.
 Enjoy this unique local delicacy during your stay.

-Don't miss Ćevapi, grilled minced meat sausages.
-They are often served with onions, ajvar, and flatbread.
-This popular dish is flavorful and satisfying.
-Prices for a plate usually range from €6-€10.
+Don't miss Ćevapi, grilled minced meat sausages served with onions, ajvar, and flatbread.
+This popular Balkan dish is flavorful and satisfying.
+See Wikipedia's guide to Ćevapi for regional variations.
+Prices for a plate usually range from €6–€10.
 For more budget tips, check our Budva budget travel guide.

-For a taste of home cooking, try Pasulj, a hearty bean soup.
-It often includes smoked meat, making it very filling.
-This warming dish is perfect for cooler evenings.
-Many family-run eateries serve this traditional Montenegrin comfort food.
+For a taste of home cooking, try Pasulj, a hearty bean soup with smoked meat.
+This warming dish is perfect for cooler evenings and is a staple at family-run eateries throughout Montenegro.

 Fresh Seafood Delights in Budva